AtMostafa/AtMostafa.github.io/_cv/ephy.md

 ## Preparation

 In the first half of my PhD, I spent a lot of time developing and testing custom tools to use [Thomas Recording tetrodes](https://www.thomasrecording.com/tetrodes-for-other-manipulators) for chronic recordings in rats.
-These tetrodes are 95um in diameter with 4 conductive platinum/tungsten wires insulated from one another and laid inside the glass body.
+These tetrodes are 95um in diameter with 4 conductive platinum/tungsten wires insulated from one another and laid inside a glass body.
 We were buying the raw fibers of 50cm length which were then cut to size, pulled and ground to increase their final impedance.

 ![tip of a single electrode](/images/skills/ephy/tetrodeTip.png)

-Although we had the pulling machine and the grinder from _Thomas Recording_ in the lab, but still, handling <100mu fibers is no easy task.
+Although we had the pulling machine and the grinder from _Thomas Recording_ in the lab, but still, handling <100um fibers is no easy task.
 Even if the fiber was pulled well, inserted into the grinder's canula properly, ground to shape, still I had to chemically strip the glass off the other end, glue it to a custom PCB, separate the metal cores, and solder each one to an actual strand of wire which could then be connected to the amplifier.
 The image below displays a tetrode coming from the bottom, glued and prepared.
 Mind that the green PCB is almost 3x5mm.